5 Functional Data Presentation Tips for Your Next Big Meeting

 - Pie chart

 But each of them should be used to demonstrate different things, depending on the data you have and your goal.
 For example, line charts are mostly used to demonstrate trends or highlight specific points, whereas column charts are used to emphasise or compare two or more things.

-Another tip is to not mix your chart types for no reason, unless adding them together reveals insights that would not be possible if left apart.
-Successfully mixing two chart types can show similarity between two metrics and help the audience see the connection without using valuable brain power to figure it out themselves.
+Another tip is to not mix your chart types for no reason unless adding them together reveals insights that would not be possible if left apart.
+Successfully mixing two chart types can show the similarity between two metrics and help the audience see the connection without using valuable brain power to figure it out themselves.

 Take this good example of mixing chart types when presenting data…

 If you want to go beyond the basics, try to create your own shapes and use their sizes to reflect proportion, see this example for some ideas:

 Even if you are presenting your data effectively, one way to make it even more engaging is to tell a story about it.
 To drive change, make an impact and influence key decision-makers, aim to balance attention-grabbing visuals with a clear story that has a structure – usually a beginning, middle and end so your audience can follow along.